Gettin' Lucky (RuPaul's Drag Race): Production

+Fashion

-During "Lucky", Gottmik, Kandy Muse, Rosé, and Symone appear in rooms illuminated with purple, yellow, pink, and orange lights, respectively, all wear outfits to match each color.
+During "Lucky", Gottmik, Kandy Muse, Rosé, and Symone appear in rooms illuminated with purple, yellow, pink, and orange lights, respectively.
+All of the contestants wear outfits to match each color.

 For the runway show, Gottmik wears a black-and-white polka dot dress and Kandy Muse presents a mesh outfit.
 Rosé's tartan gown is inspired by her Scottish ancestry.
 Symone wears a purple gown with oversized sleeves, as well as cornrows.

 Reception

 Kate Kulzick of The A.V.
 Club gave the episode a rating of 'A'.
+In a review of a subsequent episode, Kevin O’Keeffe of Xtra Magazine wrote about Gottmik: "The argument against Gottmik going into a Lip Sync for the Crown finale was that, despite never technically losing a lip sync, wagering on her performance ability is a tough bet.
+Nothing she demonstrated in either her 'Rumors' premiere performance or the solo lip sync in the top four episode to H20's 'I Learned From the Best' remix was at the level required to win a Lip Sync for the Crown."

-The episode earned Murray a win in the Outstanding Directing for a Reality Program category at the 73rd Primetime Creative Arts Emmy Awards.
+"Gettin' Lucky" earned Murray a win in the Outstanding Directing for a Reality Program category at the 73rd Primetime Creative Arts Emmy Awards.